owenkyang/Power-Outage-Predictor/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
 There is a ton of missingness within this dataset.
-However, one of these columns is NMAR (Not missing at random) and that column is DEMAND.LOSS.MW.
+However, one of these columns is NMAR (Not missing at random) and that column is `DEMAND.LOSS.MW`.
 To determine if a column is NMAR, we have to analyze the data generating process.
-We can justify that the DEMAND.LOSS.MW column is NMAR since during the data collection process of Demand Loss, it is a metric that is easy for companies to forget to report or there was errors in the collecting process.
+We can justify that the `DEMAND.LOSS.MW` column is NMAR since during the data collection process of Demand Loss, it is a metric that is easy for companies to forget to report or there was errors in the collecting process.

-We can determine if DEMAND.LOSS.MW was MAR if we had access to other data such as what companies self-reported the demand loss and see if they have a history of not reporting demand loss.
+We can determine if `DEMAND.LOSS.MW` is MAR if we had access to other data such as what companies self-reported the demand loss and see if they have a history of not reporting demand loss.

 ### Missingness Dependency
 I analyzed the missingess dependency of the INDUSTRY.CONSUMPTION on other columns.
 The dependency will be tested on the columns of `NERC.REGION` and `MONTH` through permutation tests.